Kansuler/octobe/README.md

 This is a method that can watch the whole transaction, and where you don't have to define rollback or commit.

+WatchTransaction will rollback in case error is returned, otherwise it will proceed to commit.

 ```go
 // InsertProduct will take a pointer of a product, and insert it
 // This method could be in a separate package.